We were in this toy store and my son, who was three at the time, knew the rule: he was allowed to choose one toy at a time.

 Argh!
 So the entire was universe was upset with me?
 From that moment I vowed to get my act together.

-In my attempt to become a more educated parent, for whom moon, stars and sun might shine upon more favorably, I turned to Hand in Hand Parenting, and learned information about crying that was surprising, useful, and, perhaps most importantly, allowed me to react to his tears calmly.
+In my attempt to become a more educated parent, for whom moon, stars and sun might shine upon more favorably, I turned to Hand in Hand, and learned information about crying that was surprising, useful, and, perhaps most importantly, allowed me to react to his tears calmly.

 Here are some of my discoveries:

-• Often children choose moments of extra-connection – happy times that help them feel safe and close to us – as opportunities to express old feelings of upset.
+- Often children choose moments of extra-connection – happy times that help them feel safe and close to us – as opportunities to express old feelings of upset.
 Hand in Hand calls this the “Spoiled Outing Phenomenon.”
-All a child needs during these times is the caring and reassuring presence of an adult who listen to him.
+All a child needs during these times is the caring and reassuring presence of an adult who listens to them

-• When a child cries his limbic system – the social and emotional center of his mind – is flooded with feelings so that communication between parts of the brain shuts down.
-In such situations, the brain's seat of reasoning, the prefrontal cortex, stops functioning properly and as a result the child cannot process advice and reasoning.
-The explanation I had tried to give could never be heard.
-My son was too busy working on recovery and couldn't process the information I tried to offer.
+- When a child cries their limbic system – the social and emotional center of their mind – is flooded with feelings so that communication between parts of the brain shuts down.
+In such situations, the brain’s seat of reasoning, the prefrontal cortex, stops functioning properly and as a result the child cannot process advice and reasoning.
+The explanation I tried to give could never be heard.
+My son was too busy working on recovery and couldn’t process the information I tried to offer.

-• Hand in Hand's founder, Patty Wipfler, explained why those cries sound so loud and desperate: “When you listen to your child’s upset, his feelings will become intense, last awhile and then evaporate.
-His limbic system heals fastest when it has his full concentration, and yours, on this feelings.
+- Hand in Hand’s founder, Patty Wipfler, explains why those cries sound so loud and desperate: “When you listen to your child’s upset, their feelings will become intense, last awhile and then evaporate.
+Their limbic system heals fastest when it has their full concentration, and yours, on these feelings.
 Then, feelings ejected and connection made, it rights itself”.

 As for my reaction to his upset?
 I was “Hitting the low road,” as Dr. Dan Siegel puts it in his book, Parenting from the Inside Out: